 Log in to dashboard.bithost.io,

-then go to Settings → SSH Keys and click Add SSH Key.
+then go to Account → SSH Keys and click Add SSH Key.
 Paste your

 public key (the full output of cat ~/.ssh/id_ed25519.pub) and give it